 “Celebrating Rainbow Flag 25” Pride Parade on April 3, 2004.
 5K Pride run moves North & is organized by AZ Frontrunners.

-Festival: Moved to rain date: April 4, 2004 12:00-6:00 pm Steele Indian School Park, Phoenix Green (another new location) (added Bistro Stage & Pride Saloon) 1st ever Phoenix Gay Pride Week proclamation-Mayor Phil Gordon presented on Festival Stage.
+Festival: April 4 12:00-6:00 pm Steele Indian School Park, Phoenix Green (another new location) (added Bistro Stage & Pride Saloon) 1st ever Phoenix Gay Pride Week proclamation-Mayor Phil Gordon presented on Festival Stage.

 Entertainment: Kim English, Thea Austin, Paul Lekakis, comedienne-Michele Balan